sensortower/daterangepicker/docs/index.md

 standalone: Boolean
 ```

-By default, daterangepicker is attached to an element.
-You can specify it through this parameter.
+Set `standalone` to true to append daterangepicker to anchorElement.

 Default:
 ```javascript